nasa/Common-Metadata-Repository/search-app/docs/api.md

  Find granules which were created within the ranges of datetimes.
 The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
 The default is inclusive on the range boundaries.

    curl "%CMR-ENDPOINT%/granules?collection_concept_id=%CMR-EXAMPLE-COLLECTION-ID%&created_at\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z&created_at\[\]=2015-01-01T10:00:00Z,"

+#### <a name="g-production-date"></a> Find granules by production_date

+This supports option `and`.

+Find granules which have production date within the ranges of datetimes.
+The datetime has to be in yyyy-MM-ddTHH:mm:ssZ format.
+The default is inclusive on the range boundaries.

+    curl "%CMR-ENDPOINT%/granules?collection_concept_id=%CMR-EXAMPLE-COLLECTION-ID%&production_date\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z&production_date\[\]=2015-01-01T10:00:00Z,"

 #### <a name="g-cloud-cover"></a> Find granules by cloud_cover